‘In the moment planning’ by Katherine Houghton at Early Years Staffroom and Louise Smith at All Play Matters.

 If you chose to do in the moment planning it doesn’t mean that you have to do that all of the time, some say that without teaching pre-planned activities children are never exposed to new things and therefore how can they play and reenact what they don’t know?
 Children may have a specific interest in something that develops and involves planning over time and that is OK.
 Settings can use interest brainstorms to aid deepening the learning.

-Remember if a planning style doesn’t work for you and your children adapt it until it does and don’t listen to anyone who criticises the way that you teach your children, you know your children best, trust your judgement.
+Remember if a planning style doesn’t work for you and your children, adapt it until it does and don’t listen to anyone who criticises the way that you teach your children or says you are doing the approach 'wrong' if it is not thet way they would do it, you know your children best, trust your judgement.

 As long as you continue to reflect, adapt and grow and evidence it you will be doing an amazing job!